macorobots/roomac_ros/README.md

 Packages in the repository can be divided into 3 sections:

 1. Manipulation:
-   * `roomac_arm` - low level hardware controller that provides `FollowJointTrajectoryAction` implementation.
+   * `roomac_arm` - low-level hardware controller that provides `FollowJointTrajectoryAction` implementation.
    * `roomac_moveit` - configuration for MoveIt package, destination points for end effector are requested and it calculates collision-free trajectory that is later executed by arm controller from `roomac_arm` package.
-   * `roomac_ar_tag` - provides position of the robot in upper camera coordinate frame (necessary to determine what is the position of the object in respect to the robot).
+   * `roomac_ar_tag` - provides a position of the robot in the upper camera coordinate frame (necessary to determine what is the position of the object in respect to the robot).
-   * `roomac_autonomous_manipulation` - provides object detection and pick up object action (sequence of destination points necessary to pick up object).
+   * `roomac_autonomous_manipulation` - provides object detection and pick-up object action (sequence of destination points necessary to pick up an object).

 2. Navigation:
-   * `roomac_base` - serial launch for communication with base controller and joystick teleoperation.
+   * `roomac_base` - serial launch for communication with the base controller and joystick teleoperation.
    * `roomac_sensor_fusion` - provides fused odometry information based on wheel odometry and IMU data.
    * `roomac_rtabmap` - RTABMap configuration (SLAM and localization).
    * `roomac_move_base` - configuration for move_base package - autonomous navigation.

 3. General packages:
    * `roomac` - metapackage providing source dependencies.
-   * `roomac_bringup` - launch configurations and action implementation for running whole fetch bottle application.
+   * `roomac_bringup` - launch configurations and action implementation for running the whole fetch bottle application.
    * `roomac_description` - URDF model of the robot.
    * `roomac_kinect` - launch files for Kinect sensors (used both in navigation and manipulation)
    * `roomac_msgs` - custom message, action and service definitions.
    * `roomac_simulation` - configurations and launch files used in Gazebo simulation.
    * `roomac_utils` - custom code libraries used in other packages.

-For more details refer to README file in each package.
+For more details refer to the README file in each package.

 ## Further reading